ndaman/vim-config/README.md

 ```
 cmd /c mklink /D ~/AppData/Local/nvim/ftdetect /path/to/vim-config/ftdetect
 ```
-more work is needed to edit the lsdyna plugin to avoid having it overwrite the default colorscheme
+make my own fork of lsdyna plugin and download that instead of original more work is needed to edit the lsdyna plugin to avoid having it overwrite the default colorscheme

 ### chromebook